astorDev/nist/observe/elastic/docs/docker-advanced.md

 ## Recap

 We've created a complete system for exporting docker logs to Elasticsearch.
 The system forms advanced index names, enabling separating logs by various index patterns.
-And perhaps even more importantly, the system exports not just raw log messages, but also JSON structured log as a separate fields.
+And perhaps even more importantly, the system exports not just raw log messages, but also fields of JSON logs.
 The export structure allows versatile filtering and dashboard building from the logs.

 Thank you for reading!
 By the way... claps are appreciated 👉👈